A collection of stories around Neapoli p1

 the southern aisle, which is more recent.

-important being the depiction of the Virgin Mary being nursed by
+most important being the depiction of the Virgin Mary being

 METAMORPHOSIS